Divya26101993/VMawre-installation-in-windows/README.md

 ## Installation Steps

-### Step 1:Type "VMware Workstation Pro" into the Google search bar and hit Enter
+### Step 1:Search for 'VMware Workstation Player (or 'VMware Workstation Pro', depending on the version you want) in Google.

 ![Image](https://github.com/user-attachments/assets/5ebb6b73-2c87-43e7-8b2c-5db10887cf26)

-### Step 2: After searching for "VMware Workstation Player" in Google, click on the first link that appears, which should direct you to the official VMware Workstation page
+### Step 2: Click on the first link that appears in the search results, which will take you to the official VMware page
 ![Image](https://github.com/user-attachments/assets/ffc79dbb-55be-4f71-b401-1abc972ab0fd)

 ### Step 3:  Select Download for VMware Workstation or Fusion